-The open rooms at South Suburban Humane Society provide an ideal way to get to know the cats.
-A person who is seriously considering cat adoption should spend time getting to know the animals.
 Bring the whole family to make sure everyone gets along and doesn’t have any allergies.
 The more you know up front can hopefully prevent a sad situation down the road if the adoption doesn’t work out.
 Returning the cat to the shelter is devastating to both your family and the cat.

 Please consider adopting when choosing your family pet.
 Shelters are overcrowded.